 Researchers have confirmed this finding and, as Gino and Pisano note, have further found that when examining the bad performance of others, people tend to do the exact opposite.
-That is, when they see other people's success, they explain it as being the result of pure luck (while seeing other people's failures as due to their incompetence).
+That is, when they see other people's success, they explain it as being the result of pure luck (and regard other people's failures as due to their incompetence).

 This double-standard is both vain and dangerous.
 Believing that your successes are due to your brilliance and that any failures are a matter of bad luck, distorts your learning.
 That's especially true when it comes to negotiation because it provides poor feedback.
 High performance—doing everything right—doesn't guarantee outstanding results if fortune isn’t on your side.
 Even after a negotiation is over, luck still complicates the picture and may make us mislearn from experience.
 Negotiation is a wicked learning environment, because you seldom know the whole story.

 What lesson should you draw, for example, if you walk away from the bargaining table empty handed?
 It could be that there simply was no room for agreement.
 Alternatively, perhaps one side overplayed its hand.
 Maybe neither party was very creative.
 Or maybe you had the bad luck to be matched up with someone who simply wasn't open to reason.